Andy-Mod/multithreading_3A/README.md

 ![Error Plot with Problem Size and Highlighted Points](data/ex6.png)

-Overall, we observe significant speed improvements.
-However, `Python` executions remain overall faster and more accurate.
+Overall, significant speed improvements can be observed.
+As it appeared, `Python` is once again faster and more accurate.

 - **8 threads**
 ```bash